system76/tech-docs/src/models/thelio-major-b2/repairs.md

 ## Replacing an M.2 Drive

 Replacing an M.2 drive may require removal of the GPU or CPU Cooler Shroud for easier access.
-A cross-head (Phillips) screwdriver is required.
+A Crosshead (Phillips) screwdriver is required.

-**Tools required:** Fingers or Cross-head (Phillips) screwdriver, a tool for pressing the GPU release bracket (non-conductive).
+**Tools required:** Fingers or Crosshead (Phillips) screwdriver, a tool for pressing the GPU release bracket (non-conductive).

 **Time estimate:** 5-10 minutes.